Empowering ADHD Learners:

 Students with ADHD struggle with reading due to difficulties in focus, attention regulation, and impulse control.
 Common challenges include rereading paragraphs repeatedly, losing their place, and mid-sentence distraction.

 Traditional reading formats exacerbate these issues with dense text blocks and minimal feedback, leading to frustration and decreased academic confidence.
+Critically, they also make flow state learning impossible to access: when attention is constantly broken, and anxiety is high, the deep, absorbed focus that defines flow state cannot take hold.

-Tempo reading has demonstrated significant success with ADHD learners via its flow state methodology.
+Tempo Reading has demonstrated significant success with ADHD learners via its flow state methodology.
 By adjusting reading tempo to match individual processing needs, the approach effectively reduces distraction and anxiety, helping students maintain focus and improve comprehension.

 The transformation was particularly striking among students with ADHD, with 100% of ADHD students reporting enhanced concentration.